 These symptoms aren't always due to cervical cancer but if you have them, see your GP.

 The main cause of cervical cancer is the human papilloma virus (HPV).
-There are over a hundred different types, or strains, of HPV and each type has a specific number.
-Some types of HPV cause warts and verrucas, and others increase the risk of cervical cancers.
+There are over 100 different types, or strains, of HPV and each type has a specific number.
+Some types of HPV cause warts and verrucas, and others increase the risk of cervical and other types of cancer.